馃嚘馃嚭 Aussies: Get Your E-3 Visa for $499 馃嚘馃嚭

 Prevailing wage compliance

-You must continue to pay the E-3 worker at least the prevailing wage for the duration of their employment.
-If the prevailing wage for the occupation increases during the employment period, you aren't required to adjust the wage mid-LCA, but you must meet the current prevailing wage at the time of any new LCA filing (such as for an extension).
+You must continue paying the E-3 worker at least the prevailing wage for the duration of their employment.
+If the prevailing wage for the occupation increases during the employment period, you don't need to adjust mid-LCA.
+However, you should file the new LCA at the current prevailing wage when it's time to extend.

 Changes in employment